Shivanandroy/Blog/content/posts/dl/Building-a-faster-accurate-covid-search-engine-with-transformers.md

 ---
 title: "Building A Faster & Accurate COVID Search Engine with Transformers🤗"
-date: 2020-09-06T00:42:27+05:30
+date: 2020-10-14T00:42:27+05:30
 draft: false
 #featuredImage: "huggingface.png"
-featuredImagePreview: "/images/covid-19.png"
+featuredImagePreview: "/posts/dl/images/covid19.jpg"
 #coverImage: "huggingface.png"
-images: ["/images/covid-19.png"]
+#images: ["/images/covid-19.png"]
-tags: ["Deep Learning", "Transformers", "Search Engine","Question & Answering"]
+tags: ["Deep Learning", "Transformers", "Semantic Search", "QA Model"]
 categories: ["Natural Language Understanding"]
-description: "This article will let you build a faster and accurate COVID Search Engine using Transformers🤗.
-In this article, we will build a search engine, which will not only retrieve and rank the articles based on the query but also give us the response, along with a 1000 words context around the response.
+description: "This article is a step by step guide to build a faster and accurate COVID Semantic Search Engine using HuggingFace Transformers🤗.
+In this article, we will build a search engine, which will not only retrieve and rank the articles based on the query but also give us the response, along with a 1000 words context around the response"
-To achieve this, we will need:
- - a structured dataset with reserach papers and its full text.
- - `Transformers` library to build QA model.
- - and Finally, `Haystack` library to scale QA model to thousands of documents and build a search engine."

 ---
 <!--more-->